-- a) Section 2(a) includes protection for the communal dimensions of religious freedom - 3.
-There is no meaningful difference between the religious freedom of the individuals that establish and join a religious community and the community itself. - Congregational or hierarchical communities are, by their very nature, religious.
+a) Section 2(a) includes protection for the communal dimensions of religious freedom

+- 3. There is no meaningful difference between the religious freedom of the individuals that establish and join a religious or congregational community and the community or congregation itself. - Congregational communities are, by their very nature, religious.
 They are founded on religious, theological and/or doctrinal principles by religious individuals for expressly religious purposes. - 5.
 Religion is by definition and in practice, a personal commitment manifest in and through community.
-In the Christian tradition, for example, this communal dimension of belief is manifest in the very concepts of being members of the body of Christ, being brothers and sisters, one with another, and the concept of church.
-Other world religions also manifest their beliefs in and through communal ways of life:
+In the Christian tradition, for example, this communal dimension of belief is